 Given these fundamentals, the stock may have a tougher time breaking out of the downward trend.

-The Moving Average Convergence Divergence Histogram (MACD) for GAP turned negative on September 16, 2025.
-This could be a sign that the stock is set to turn lower in the coming weeks.
-Traders may want to sell the stock or buy put options.
-Tickeron's A.I.dvisor looked at 50 similar instances when the indicator turned negative.
-In of the 50 cases the stock turned lower in the days that followed.
-This puts the odds of success at .
+GAP saw its Moving Average Convergence Divergence Histogram (MACD) turn negative on June 22, 2026.
+This is a bearish signal that suggests the stock could decline going forward.
+Tickeron's A.I.dvisor looked at 46 instances where the indicator turned negative.
+In of the 46 cases the stock moved lower in the days that followed.
+This puts the odds of a downward move at .

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where GAP declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .